6 Ways to Introduce Bird Watching to Kids

 Older Kids: Backyard Birds by Jonathan Latimer, Karen Stray Nolting, and Roger Tory Peterson; Stokes Beginner’s Guide to Birds (Eastern and Western regions), by Donald and Lillian Stokes.

 Make Your Yard Bird-Friendly

-Plant native plants, like American Holly, Azaleas and Redbuds, to attract birds, hummingbirds and other pollinators (Find more native plants with Audubon’s search page).
+Grow native plants, like American holly, azaleas and redbuds, to attract birds, hummingbirds and other pollinators.
 Don’t forget water, as birds need this resource all year round.
 Try rocks or boulders that catch rainwater or include a bird bath or a fountain.
-Don’t use a lot of pesticides, as a bird-friendly garden is also bug-friendly.
-If you’re hoping to attract birds with a bird feeder, keep your pet cats inside.
+Avoid pesticides, as a bird-friendly garden is also bug-friendly.
+If you’re hoping to attract birds with a feeder, keep your pet cats inside.